polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 * an amount allocated to staking.
 This amount is not minted right away, and is instead minted when the staking rewards are paid out.
-* an mount allocated to `pallet_staking::Config::RewardRemainder`, which is configured to forward the amount to the treasury.
+* an amount allocated to `pallet_staking::Config::RewardRemainder`, which is configured to forward the amount to the treasury.

 As it stands now the implementation of `EraPayout` which specifies the two amounts above lives in